-1. Orientation (by September 15):
+1. Orientation (by September 15)

-- To begin the annual evaluation process, evaluators meet with teachers, in groups and/or individually, to discuss the evaluation process and their roles and responsibilities within it.
-In this meeting, they will review and discuss the following: - 1.
-The CCT Rubric for Effective Teaching. - 2. administrator, school, and district priorities that should be reflected in teacher performance and practice goals. - 3. development of SMART goals related to student outcomes and achievement. - 4. data regarding whole-school indicators of student learning. - 5. self-assessment processes and purposes. - 6. data collection, including types of data and processes for collection and analysis. - 7. access to the online evaluation system (My Learning Plan-OASYS).
+To begin the annual evaluation process, evaluators meet with teachers, in groups and/or individually, to discuss the evaluation process and their roles and responsibilities within it.
+In this meeting, they will review and discuss the following:

+- 1. CCT Rubric of Effective Teaching 2014. - 2.
+SMART goals related to student outcomes and achievement. - 3.
+A goal based on whole-school indicators of student learning. - 4.
+A goal aligned with the whole-school goal determined by the school administrator based on data from parent feedback. - 5.
+Self-assessment processes and purposes. - 6.
+Data collection, including types of data and processes for collection and analysis. - 7.
+Access to the online evaluation system (Bloomboard).